What Is an Adjective Phrase?

 Postpositive Adjective Phrases

-Sometimes adjective phrases are placed after the noun or pronoun they modify.
-They are called postpositive adjective phrases.
-Typically, a postpositive adjective is linked to its noun with a linking verb, such as 'be,' 'seem,' 'appear,' etc.
+In some cases, adjective phrases are placed after the noun or pronoun they modify and are known as postpositive adjective phrases.
+When used in this way, the adjective is typically linked to the noun with a linking verb, such as "be," "seem," "appear," and so on.

 That sweatshirt was

 The cupcakes smell

 Adjective Phrase vs. Adjective Clause